EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 - Arrival and departure directions can be a bit nonsense (e.g. AHK arriving from the Pacific), unfortunately this is a game limitation.
 - South arrivals to `RJTT` 16L/16R are very close to delayed even strictly following the STAR (game limitation?)
 - `SWAMP`/`SUPOK`/`LUBLA` arrivals prioritize 34R/16L (ideally they prioritze 16R/34L)

+## Disclaimer

+This is a best effort work based on air traffic observations and official aeronautical publications.
+No guarantee is made that the representation of Tokyo ACA matches real life procedures in any way.
+Any information regarding inaccuracies is appreciated.

+## For Developers

+Note that traffic data (`airlines = `) is expanded by a python script `expand_airlines.py` from the shorter `source/RJTT.txt` according to the definitions in '`#!`' comments.
+If submitting a proposed change, please submit your changes in the source file.

 ## Changelog